Bedelia (film): Plot

-Carrington and Chaney meet and discuss several background stories concerning Bedelia.
-These stories, shown as vignettes within the overall story, include a chemist in Edinburgh called McKelvey and a murdered husband, and a tale in France where a wife killed her husband, and a Mr Jacobs in Manchester, also killed.
+Ben comes to check on Charlie, who demands to know what he has done to Bedelia to make her so afraid of him.
+Ben reluctantly tells Charlie several background stories concerning Bedelia.
+These stories, shown as vignettes within the overall story, include a chemist in Edinburgh called McKelvey and a murdered husband, a tale in France where a wife killed her husband, and a Mr. Jacobs in Manchester, also killed.
 Chaney reveals himself as an investigator.
 He thinks Bedelia is a serial killer, motivated by large insurance policies.

-Their cat dies soon after eating some smoked salmon, with Bedelia's hysterical response suggesting that she knew the salmon was poisoned.
-Then Charlie finds her with a bottle of poison in her hands.
-She claims she was trying to kill Chaney.
-She says she is very ill and offers Charlie the money she has made from her crimes, £45,000, but it is all too late.
+Charlie is furious at Ben, who leaves him, knowing that at least he has warned his friend as much as he can.
+Overnight, Charlie has much to think about, but in the morning, after a confrontation with his wife, she brings him round again, and he seems likely to forgive her.